poliver24/CV/README.md

 **Team Member** - Working in an Engineering position, I was continually surrounded by large scale problems which would often involve numerous business departments.
 It is essential to collaborate and work together effectively in order to find the best solution.

 **Effective Communication** - There are certain situations that really test your team working abilities and how effectively you are able to communicate, little does this quite so effectively as a national level Paintball tournament.
-Being able to effectively communicate with my team mates was the corner stone to our success.
-Constant screams of our current situation and the location of the opposing team members, whilst under the barage of 15 paintballs per second is no mean feat.
+Being able to effecitvely communicate your current situation and the location of the opposing team members through cross-field shouting, whilst under the constant barage of 15 paintballs per second is no mean feat.
+Mastering this ability was the corner stone to our success.

 **Self-Learner** -